A spacious kitchen with wooden beams, white cabinets, a wooden dining table, and purple chairs. Plants adorn the table and countertop.

 Internal renovations

 Internal renovations are interior changes that don’t involve extending or demolishing your property.
 Whether that’s switching up your doors or replacing an entire kitchen, finding the right fixtures and fittings takes time and costs money.
-Unlike standard buildings insurance, our Home Renovation Insurance covers and protects these materials as soon as they’re delivered.
+Unlike standard buildings insurance, our Property Renovation Insurance covers and protects these materials as soon as they’re delivered.

 Although internal renovations might not feel as drastic as structural or major renovation projects, they can still cause you hassle.
 The possibility of accidents or even theft can make these projects tricky to navigate, which makes it all the more important to secure the right level of cover.